m8pple/elec50010-2020-verilog-lab/3-functional-units/testbenches/README.md

   assert(1==1, "1 != 1 now")
   # you can also just throw an error with
-  flunk("The program shouldn't've got here") end
+  flunk("The program shouldn't've got here")
+  # or log to cerr and cout
+  IO.puts("this will go to cout")
+  IO.warn("this will go to cerr") end
 ```